Barbecues

 Barbecues are not permitted on balconies due to the fire safety risk they pose – this is in line with the terms of our tenancy and lease agreements.

-- Don't use petrol, paraffin or any flammable liquids on your BBQ – firelighters are a safer option.
+• Never use petrol, paraffin or any flammable liquids on your BBQ – firelighters much safer.

 Fire doors